callmepartario/f-100d-manual/README.md

 Be sure to make use of links wherever possible to make it easy to navigate and put images where you would expect even if you don't have an image yet.

-The exact structure is too be discussed.
+The exact structure is to be discussed.

 ![gif-test](gunsight.gif)